m6r-ai/m6rc/README.md

 Most Metaphor examples can be found in external repos, but an example in this repo can be found in `src/testrun/testrun.m6r`.

+A list of examples can be found at: [m6r.ai/Metaphor](https://m6r.ai/Metaphor).

 This file was used to generate the test runner that is used to check the m6rc compiler correctly handles input files.